c7rishi/hidgenclassifier/README.md

 ```{r}
 devtools::install_github("c7rishi/hidgenclassifier", build_vignettes = TRUE)
 ```

+## Typical install time

+`hidgenclassifier` depends on a number of R packages (both on CRAN and on Bioconductor), and installing them all from scratch on a Windows computer using binary packages take about 10 minutes.
+Install time on Linux where binary sources are not available can be substantially longer (~30 minutes).
+If the dependencies are all installed, `hidgenclassifier` takes about 1 minute to install.

+# Demo

 After installation, a vignette illustrating an analysis of the publicly available MSK-IMPACT dataset (contained in the package) can be accessed by entering the following in the R console:
 ```{r}